 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Design Director

-In 2016, there was an estimated number of 25,900 jobs in the United States for Fire-Prevention Engineer.
+There were about 25,900 jobs for Fire-Prevention Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Fire-Prevention Engineer by 2026.
-There will be an estimated 1,900 positions for Fire-Prevention Engineer per year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Fire-Prevention Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 Do Fire-Prevention Engineers Make A Lot Of Money?

 Fire-Prevention Engineers make between $53,170 and $142,970 a year.